Tara Brooch: Discovery

 Although named after the Hill of Tara (seat and necropolis of the High Kings of Ireland), the brooch bears no connection to Tara.
 The brooch was found in c.
-1850 on the beach at Bettystown, near Laytown, in County Meath, not far from Drogheda and about 25 kilometers from Tara.
+1850 on the beach at Bettystown, near Laytown, in County Meath, not far from Drogheda and about 25 kilometres from Tara.
 The finder, the son of a local peasant woman, is said to have found it in a container buried in the sand, though it is likely that it was found inland, by a river, and she said it was found at the beach to avoid a legal claim by the landowner.

 The title was given by an early owner, the Dublin jeweller George Waterhouse, for marketing reasons, to make his reproductions more culturally resonant.
 At the time, Waterhouse's main source of income was selling replicas of recently found Celtic Revival jewellery, and according to Whitfield was "in the habit of attaching romantic and high-sounding names to brooches of which they sold replicas".

 The circumstances of its discovery meant that no contemporary archaeological survey was conducted at the find-spot.
 However, late 20th-century excavations of the area by the beach found a large burial site in use from the prehistoric to the Early medieval period.
 This has led to speculation that the brooch was buried as part of a hoard, but no other objects have been found.
 Equally, the date and reasons for its burial are unknown; most likely it was placed in the earth to hide it from Viking or Norman invaders, or following a defeat at battle.
 A 12th-century codex, the Book of Leinster, contains a section titled "The siege of Howth" which mentions a precious brooch buried after a defeat, leading some art historians to speculate that a similar fate befell the Tara Brooch.

 19th-century reception

 Celtic Revival jewellery became fashionable in the 1840s.
-Utilising this trend, Waterhouse later placed the Tara Brooch as the centerpiece of his replica Celtic brooches in his Dublin shop, and exhibited it at the Great Exhibition of 1851 in London, the Great Industrial Exhibition of 1853 in Dublin, and Exposition Universelle of 1855 in Paris.
+Utilising this trend, Waterhouse later placed the Tara Brooch as the centrepiece of his replica Celtic brooches in his Dublin shop, and exhibited it at the Great Exhibition of 1851 in London, the Great Industrial Exhibition of 1853 in Dublin, and Exposition Universelle of 1855 in Paris.
 His Tara brooch replicas were approximately one-third smaller than the original and far simpler in design.
 Waterhouse chose the brooch's name, deliberately but falsely linking it to the site associated with the High Kings of Ireland, "fully aware that this would feed the Irish middle-class fantasy of being descended from them".
 He produced several replicas, which were generally smaller and less detailed than the original.

 The Dublin exhibition was visited by Queen Victoria, who had an interest in the Hill of Tara, and who liked these Celtic brooches and purchased several facsimiles of the brooch, although she did not know that it had been found in Bettystown.
 Prince Albert had already bought two similar pieces for her when the two of them visited Dublin in 1849.